Bachelor’s Programme Geodesy and Geoinformation

 - Programme Code

 UE 033 221 - Bachelor’s Programme Geodesy and Geoinformation

 - Info folder (German)

-Geoinformation deals with the character and function of geographical information and its representation and conveyance in the form of maps and interactive geographical information systems.
+Geoinformation deals with the nature and function of geographical information and its representation and communication in the form of maps and interactive cartographic information systems.

 If you have an interest in geoscience, think topics such as climate change, natural catastrophes, resource management, and the mobility and development of urban and natural areas are important, and you want to learn more about the underlying processes and their interactions in the Earth's system, then you have come to the right place.
 These interests and a basic understanding of mathematics, computer science, physics and navigation is what all our students have in common.

 The ability to reliably identify, model and link spatial contexts and their chronological change and to convey this to the general public is growing in importance.
 The Measurement and Geoinformation course at TU Wien meets this challenge with the comprehensive study it provides.

 The bachelor's programme imparts foundational knowledge for the understanding of geodetic measuring techniques, reference systems, satellite navigation and observation of the Earth, geophysical processes and terrestrial and aircraft-mounted laser scanning.
 Geographical information systems also form part of the course, as do the main features of cartographic representation and the creation of interactive maps for the Internet or mobile phone.
 Graduates will have carried out practical measurements and operated realistic software packages.

 Career prospects are very varied, ranging from independent employment in engineering consultancy firms, the public sector, construction companies, energy suppliers and telecommunications to cartographic publishers, satellite operators and space agencies.
 In all, this field opens the door to excellent career opportunities.